KennyVilella/soil_dynamics_julia/docs/src/bucket.md

 ## Determination of the bucket position
 The purpose of the functions in this file is to determine the position of the excavator bucket within the 3D grid.
 Specifically, it aims to identify, for each XY position in the grid, the minimum and maximum height of the bucket if it is present at that location.
-The algorithm used for this task has been optimized for performance, resulting in a highly efficient implementation.
+The algorithm used for this task has been optimized for performance, resulting in an efficient implementation.
 However, due to the optimization, the algorithm may appear complex or unintuitive.

 The basic idea under the implementation is to decompose the bucket into its 4 surfaces (base, back, left side, right side), and to identify for each XY position of the grid the minimum and maximum height of the given bucket wall.